The Nextmen: Releases

-Their first album, 2000's Amongst the Madness included performances from MCs from the US and UK.
-The second album Get Over It, released in 2003, featured such artists as American rapper J-Live and Cutty Ranks.
+Their first album, 2000's Amongst the Madness, included performances from MCs from the US and UK.
+The second album Get Over It, released in 2003, featured American rapper J-Live and Cutty Ranks.
 Dom Search appeared on two Groove Armada albums, Vertigo and Goodbye Country, Hello Nightclub.

 The 2005 reggae compilation Blunted in the Backroom on Antidote Records included two new Nextmen tracks, "Blood and Fire" featuring Dynamite MC, and "Piece of the Pie" featuring Demolition Man.

 In June 2007, the Nextmen released their third studio album This Was Supposed to Be the Future on Antidote Records.
-It featured vocalists include LSK (faithless) Dynamite MC, Zarif, Alice Russell, Sway, Bridgitte Amofah, and Kidz in the Hall.
+It featured vocalists LSK, Dynamite MC, Zarif, Alice Russell, Sway, Bridgitte Amofah, and Kidz in the Hall.
 The first single was "Let It Roll", featuring Alice Russell.
-At their album launch, The Nextmen performed as a full 10-piece band, with members of the Part Time Heroes.
+At their album launch, The Nextmen performed as a 10-piece band, with members of the Part Time Heroes.

 In 2009, the Nextmen released their fourth studio album Join the Dots on Universal.
 It featured vocalists Dynamite MC, Betty Steeles, Ms Dynamite, Kivanc, and Johnny Tarr.

-In 2018, the Nextmen released an album in collaboration with Gentleman's Dub Club called Pound for Pound featuring Dallas/Joe Dukie from Fat Freddy's Drop, Chali 2na, Kiko Bun, Gardna, Eva Lazarus, Hollie Cook and Parly B.
+In 2018, the Nextmen released an album in collaboration with Gentleman's Dub Club called Pound for Pound featuring Dallas/Joe Dukie from Fat Freddy's Drop, Chali 2na, Kiko Bun, Gardna, Eva Lazarus, Hollie Cook, and Parly B.

-The Nextmen also produced the title track of Plan B's 2006 album Who Needs Actions When You Got Words on 679 Records.
+The Nextmen also produced the title track of Plan B's 2006 album Who Needs Actions When You Got Words on 679 Artists.

-The Nextmen created an exclusive mix CD for The Addict Beats Collective.
+The Nextmen created a mix CD for The Addict Beats Collective.

-They have also released a mix album called Friends and Family after the acclaimed club night of the same name.
+They have also released a mix album called Friends and Family after the club night of the same name.

-They started producing a monthly podcast in late 2010, the first of which hit No. 1 on the UK iTunes music chart.
+They started producing a monthly podcast in late 2010, the first episode of which hit No. 1 on the UK iTunes music chart.

-In 2011, the pair worked on Plan B's forthcoming album The Ballad of Belmarsh (Dom Search) and the debut album for The Milk (Brad Baloo).
+In 2011, Dom Search worked on Plan B's album The Ballad of Belmarsh and Brad Baloo worked on the debut album for The Milk.